Anthony Kavanagh: Acting career

 In 2006, Kavanagh launched the show "Les démons de l'Arkange" accompanied by the album by the same name.
 The show was a musical, a concert, and standup comedy show all rolled into one.
 The show debuted at the Grand Rex in Paris, and then moved to Théâtre des Variétés.

 French filmmaker Étienne Chatiliez gave him the leading male role in his 2008 film "Agathe Clery" in which he played Quentin Lambert, a French businessman.

 Kavanagh played American GI Gary Larochelle in the Philippe Niang made-for-TV movie "Les amants de l'ombre" in 2009.
 It was a huge hit, attracting over four million viewers.

-Kavanagh took a supporting role in the mini-series "La Fille au Fond du Verre à Saké" by Emmanuel Sapolsky which aired on Canal Plus in 2009, playing a gay French Canadian car designer living in Paris.
+Kavanagh took a supporting role in the mini-series "La Fille au Fond du Verre à Saké" by Emmanuel Sapolsky, which aired on Canal Plus in 2009, playing a gay French-Canadian car designer living in Paris.

 This year for the new season of "Fais pas ci, fais pas ça", (French hit TV series), Kavanagh guest starred as the new neighbour, sports agent Chris Lenoir.

 Television

 Since 2001, TF1, the biggest television network in Europe and the most popular in France, has invited him to MC the "NRJ Music Awards" (equivalent to the MTV Music Awards) six years in a row welcoming major French and international stars like David Guetta, Beyoncé, Jay-Z, Britney Spears, U2, Black Eyed Peas, Usher, Coldplay, Madonna.Kavanagh's charisma, outstanding presence, and combined North American and French culture helped make this show a must-see annual showcase to this day.

 In 2006, Kavanagh hosted numerous primetime French TV shows on France 2 television network – "The Dancing Show", "Fête de la Musique" and the "Symphonic Show" and the renowned «Night of Proms» orchestra.

 Kavanagh also returned to television in 2010 as host of a show he co-wrote and co-produced called "Nous avons les images", broadcast on Comédie Channel in France and Super Écran in Canada.

-In late 2014 he became a contestant on the fifth season of TF1's Danse avec les Stars.
+In 2014, he participated in the fifth season of Danse avec les stars – the French version of Dancing with the Stars.
+He was partnered with professional dancer Silvia Notargiacomo.
+On November 1, 2014, they were eliminated finishing 7th out of 11 contestants.